Fed puts European banks on notice to improve U.S. controls

 Last year the New York Fed found serious problems in its U.S. operations, including shoddy financial reporting, weak technology and inadequate auditing and oversight, sources have said.

-The bank has hired 500 staff to address weaknesses in U.S. financial reporting, including Elizabeth Ford from Goldman Sachs as head of compliance in the Americas.
+The bank said it has hired 500 staff to address weaknesses in U.S. financial reporting and hired Elizabeth Ford from Goldman Sachs as head of compliance in the Americas.

-“It’s a huge amount of regulation and it’s very hard to be up to speed with all of that,” said financial regulation lawyer Pascal di Prima at Simmons & Simmons.
-“I don’t think it would be fair to say that Deutsche Bank failed because of improper risk management.”

 New Santander boss Ana Botin has shaken up management there and appointed former JPMorgan executive Scott Powell as CEO of the U.S. holding company two weeks ago.